Santa Cruz Yachts: History

-Santa Cruz Yachts, was founded under the name Bill Lee Yachts, and was named after the founder Bill Lee.
+Santa Cruz Yachts was founded under the name Bill Lee Yachts, after the founder Bill Lee.
 They were originally located in “the chicken coop” in Santa Cruz, California.

-The emphasis has been on ultra-light high performance racing designs generally offering amenities for long-distance voyages.
-In 1977 the 66 ft Merlin was considered unseaworthy by critics, however, the boat proved to be capable of 28 kn surfing, and won the 1977 Transpacific Yacht Race from California to Hawaii in record time with an average speed of 11 kn over 2,250 miles.
-In 1981 Merlin again won the Transpac, but this time seven of the top ten finishes were the Santa Cruz 50, a scaled down production version of Merlin.
-A 50 ft Santa Cruz yacht weighs about 16,000 pounds with half of that weight in the ballast of the keel; this is very light compared to the 30,000 pounds normally associated with a 50 ft boat.
+The company's focus was on producing ultra-light, high-performance racing yacht designs, generally offering amenities for long-distance voyages.
+In 1977, the 66 ft Merlin model was considered unseaworthy by critics; however, the boat proved to be capable of 28 kn surfing and won the 1977 Transpacific Yacht Race from California to Hawaii in record time, with an average speed of 11 kn over 2,250 miles.
+In 1981, the Merlin model again won the Transpac, but this time seven of the top ten finishes were the Santa Cruz 50, a scaled down production version of Merlin.
+A 50 ft Santa Cruz yacht weighs about 16,000 pounds, with half of that weight in the ballast of the keel; this is very light compared to the 30,000 pounds normally associated with a 50 ft boat.